-Values

-Exemplary Service
+VALUES

-We take pride in the quality of our work.
+Exemplary Service We take pride in the quality of our work.
 We strive for excellence in serving customers and coworkers.

-Public Safety and Social Responsibility

-We encourage and support the responsible use of beverage alcohol.

-Integrity

-We take responsibility and are fully accountable for our actions, decisions and behaviour.
-We are open, honest and fair.
+Public Safety and Social Responsibility We encourage and support the responsible use of beverage alcohol.
+Integrity We take responsibility and are fully accountable for our actions, decisions and behaviour.
+We are open, honest and fair. • • • Respect We treat all individuals with fairness, dignity and respect.
+Teamwork We support one another to achieve corporate goals.
+Innovation We encourage our people to find innovative and creative ways to improve our business.

-Respect

-We treat all individuals with fairness, dignity and respect.

-Teamwork

-We support one another to achieve corporate goals.

-Innovation

-We encourage our people to find innovative and creative ways to improve our business.

-STRATEGIC CONTEXT

-Planning Context and Key Strategic Issues
+Strategic Context KEY STRATEGIC ISSUES

-The Liquor Distribution Branch (LDB) operates a provincewide retail and wholesale business within a public-private model.
+The BC Liquor Distribution Branch (LDB) operates a province-wide beverage alcohol retail and distribution business within a mixed public-private model.
 The retail model includes government liquor stores, licensee retail stores, rural agency stores, British Columbia manufacturer stores, independent wine stores and duty-free stores.
 The distribution model includes two government distribution centres and a number of private distributors authorized to distribute liquor as agents of the LDB.